duyvu871/nest-starter/README.md

 # Setup the entire development environment (database, schema, seed data)
 make setup-dev

+# Clear the entire development environment
+make clear-dev

 # Start only the development database
 make docker-dev-up

 # Push the schema to the database
 make db-push-dev

+# Reset and recreate database with fresh schema and seed data (no confirmation)
+make db-reset-dev

+# Reset database with user confirmation prompt
+make db-reset-force

 # Seed the database with sample data
 make db-seed-dev